 How to apply for a research degree

-Step 1: Finding your supervisor
+Step 1: Find and contact your potential supervisor

 At the core of your research studies will be the relationship with your supervisory team consisting of a Principal Supervisor,Secondary Supervisor, and the Research Development Advisor.
 You can propose the academic you wish to work with as part of your application procedure.
 We encourage you to contact them before submitting your application to discuss your proposal.Search for research staff in your chosen field of study here or using the search box on the right.
 If you need help finding the right person please get in touch with our Postgraduate Research Offices.

-Step 2: Preparing your research statement
+Step 2: Prepare your research statement

 You can explain your proposed areas of research in a statement of 500-1000 words.
 This is an important part of your application and you can contact your proposed supervisor for feedback to help you finalise your statement.
 We recommend that you include the following: